RodrigoGonzalez/flake8-custom-import-rules/README.rst

                             specified package or module.
-It is useful in scenarios where the target is intended to rely solely on the standard library, without any third-party dependencies.
+It is useful in scenarios where the target is intended to rely solely on the standard library, without any third-party or project dependencies.
+For
+                            example, low-level packages that are used
+                            across the rest of the project can be restricted.

-project-only                This flag enforces that only project-level
+project-only                This flag enforces that only project
-                            modules can be imported.
-This can be used in a project where third-party dependencies
+                            packages can be imported in the specified modules and packages.
+This can be used in a package where third-party dependencies
                             are intended to be minimized, and most of the functionality is implemented within the
                             project itself.
+These are defined by the base-packages flag.

-base-package-only           This flag enforces that   package
+base-package-only           This flag enforces that only the root
-                            of the project can be imported.
-This can be used in a project with a specific structure where all functionality is accessed through
+                            package of the project can be imported into the specified packages or modules.
+                            It ensures that only the root package is solely relied on.
+Useful in a project where a clear hierarchy and dependency flow is required, and all functionality must be
-                            the base package.
+                            accessed through the root package.

 first-party-only            This flag enforces that only first-party
-                            modules (i.e., those developed as part of the project) can be imported.
-This could be used in a package where third-party dependencies are intended to be minimized.
+                            modules (i.e., developed as part of the project) can be imported, including all
+                            imports in base packages except for its own root package.
+Useful in security-
+                            sensitive environments, or to minimize
+                            external dependencies, giving more control
+                            over the codebase.

 third-party-only            This flag enforces that only third-party
                             modules can be imported, restricting the